parkin/python-wheelhouse/README.md

       # Travis CI servers use virtualenvs, so we need to finish the install by the following
       - python ~/virtualenv/python${TRAVIS_PYTHON_VERSION}/bin/pyside_postinstall.py -install

-#Built on Ubuntu 14.04#
-PySide (python 3.4)

-Note on my machine with Ubuntu 14.04, this created the file `dist/PySide-1.2.2-cp34-cp34m-linux_x86_64.whl` which was roughly 17 MB.
-When I instead included the `--standalone` tag in the build step, the file was ~77 MB.

-Note that on the Travis CI servers,

-The following python script

-    import PySide
-    from PySide import QtGui

-fails when the PySide wheel was built on Ubuntu 14.04.